EdgarAllenExile/nvim.config/README.md

 Then you can CD into the project folder in a different terminal, start up a swank server to get things rolling on port 4005.
 Command to start the server is:

 `ros run --eval '(ql:quickload :swank)'  --eval '(swank:create-server :dont-close t)'`

+## To Do or Improve

+I would like to work out the best way to properly integrate nvim into VSc